evkx/evkx.github.io/content/models/porsche/taycan/Taycan/_index.md

 Porsche Taycan has two battery options with different specifications.
 Below you see how this affects range and charging.
 ### Performance Battery

-The battery has a gross capacity of 79,2kWh and a net capacity of 71kWh, meaning you have 8,2kWh reserved as a buffer for protection.
+The battery has a gross capacity of 79,2kWh and a net capacity of 71kWh, meaning you have a 8,2kWh buffer for protection.
 (10,4%).
 The range varies based on the equipment trim.
 Based on the WLTP standard test, the range varies from 431km to 354km, depending on the equipment.
 The consumption is between 16,5kWh/100km for the basic version and 20,1kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is 225kW.
 A full charge from 0 - 100% would take 45 minutes, while a more common scenario of 10-80% would take 19 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 67% resulting in an actual charge speed including time loss on 136kW.
 Each charge session would take 21 minutes and 2 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 9 hours and 26 minutes to drive.
 This will requires three charge sessions charging from 0% to 70%.
 The total time lost for charging will be 66 minutes.
 ### Performance Battery Plus

-The battery has a gross capacity of 93,4kWh and a net capacity of 83,7kWh, meaning you have 9,7kWh reserved as a buffer for protection.
+The battery has a gross capacity of 93,4kWh and a net capacity of 83,7kWh, meaning you have a 9,7kWh buffer for protection.
 (10,4%).
 The range varies based on the equipment trim.
 Based on the WLTP standard test, the range varies from 484km to 407km, depending on the equipment.
 The consumption is between 16,5kWh/100km for the basic version and 20,1kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is 270kW.
 A full charge from 0 - 100% would take 50 minutes, while a more common scenario of 10-80% would take 18 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 65% resulting in an actual charge speed including time loss on 165kW.
 Each charge session would take 19 minutes and 53 seconds.